Discover Memorials

 - digital-gravestones

-Purchase a QR Code Badge for: Lesley Ann Horne Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
+Purchase a QR Code Badge for: Rob Grant Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
 Ensure it's prominently displayed for visitors to access quickly.
 Visitors can use their smartphones to scan the plaque effortlessly.
 Once scanned, they're instantly connected to the online memorial, allowing them to cherish cherished memories.
 Purchase a QR Badge Continue to Memorial

 - digital-gravestones

-Purchase a QR Code Badge for: Anthea Margaret WARD Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
+Purchase a QR Code Badge for: Linsey Ann Smith Purchase a QR plaque to put onto the gravestone or memorial site effortlessly, using our provided instructions.
 Ensure it's prominently displayed for visitors to access quickly.
 Visitors can use their smartphones to scan the plaque effortlessly.
 Once scanned, they're instantly connected to the online memorial, allowing them to cherish cherished memories.
 Purchase a QR Badge Continue to Memorial

 - digital-gravestones